cofacts/opendata/CONTRIBUTING.md

 $ docker-compose up
 ```

-This spins up elasticsearch on `localhost:62223`, with Kibana available in `localhost:62224`, using the data in `esdata`.
+This spins up elasticsearch on `localhost:62223`, with Kibana available in `localhost:62224`.
 Lastly, run this to generate files to `data/` directory:

 ```